 I was terrified of cooking.
 Period.

 Not just a little nervous — actually afraid.
-My mother was a fabulous cook, and I came from a family deep in the hospitality business with famous restaurants and thriving ventures.
+My mother was a fabulous cook, and I came from a family generations deep in the hospitality business with famous restaurants and thriving food businesses.
 Everyone around me knew their way around a kitchen.
-Everyone except me.
+Everyone…except me.

-When I got my first apartment in my twenties, my mother was concerned (rightfully so).
-Her solution was to give me two recipes that I cringe thinking about now.
+When I set up my first apartment after college, my mother was concerned (rightfully so).
+Her solution was to arm me with two recipes that I cringe to think about now.
 One was doctored-up jarred marinara with ground beef and garlic.
-The other was chicken breasts slathered in Dijon mustard and fried in a pan.
-She also taught me how to pot a chicken for soup.
-That was the full extent of my repertoire.
+The other was chicken breasts slathered with Dijon mustard and sauteed in a pan.
+She also taught me how to pot a chicken for soup so I would have leftovers.
+For most of my twenties, that was the full extent of my repertoire.

-Meanwhile, I was working as an event planner for high-end VIP executive meetings.
-I was traveling across the country, going to fancy restaurants, eating refined meals prepared by actual chefs, experiencing food at a level most people only read about.
+Thankfully, my job required eating out most nights and provided sufficient leftovers.
+I was working as an event planner for high-end VIP executive meetings and professional conferences.
+I was traveling across the country, going to fancy restaurants, eating refined meals prepared by actual chefs, experiencing food preparations at a level most people were only reading about.
 This was the era when Wolfgang Puck and other celebrity chefs were just coming into the spotlight.
-I was tasting things I’d never imagined.
+I was tasting things beyond imagination.

 And then I’d go home to my Dijon chicken.

 The frustration built slowly.
-I had tasted what was possible in food, and I wanted to create it.
 I wanted those flavors, that care, that intentionality — in my own kitchen, for myself.

 Everything changed.
-The spices, the layering of flavors, the techniques, the way food was approached — it was nothing like what I could access in America at that time.
-International food wasn’t really part of the American palate yet.
-You couldn’t just walk into a grocery store and find what I’d tasted in Morocco.
+My bland American palate and Eurocentric cooking sensibility was rocked.
+The spices, the layering of flavors, the techniques, the way food was approached — it was nothing like what I could access in the U.S. at that time.
+Beyond Italian restaurants and Chinese takeout food, international cuisine wasn’t really part of the American palate yet.
+You couldn’t just walk into a grocery store and find the ingredients necessary to access what I’d tasted in Morocco.
 I came home frustrated and determined.

 That’s when I realized: cooking wasn’t just about feeding myself.
 It was about taking care of myself.

-But something shifted during those kitchen experiments.
-The fear didn’t disappear overnight, but it became less important than the curiosity.
+The fear of cooking didn’t disappear overnight, but it became less important than the curiosity.
 I wanted to understand why certain spices worked together.
 I wanted to know what would happen if I adjusted something.
-I started to see recipes not as commands I had to follow perfectly, but as invitations to learn.
+I started to see recipes not as rigid mandates, but rather invitations to learn.

-I lost my job.
-Suddenly, I wasn’t going to fancy restaurants anymore.
-I wasn’t traveling across the country.
-I was home.
-I was on a limited budget.
-And I was craving those refined, delicious foods I could no longer afford to eat out.
+I lost my new international marketing job.
+I wasn’t going to restaurants anymore.
+I wasn’t traveling.
+I was home, unemployed, and living alone on a tight budget.
+And I was craving those delicious flavors I could no longer afford.

-Around the same time, I discovered food writing as a genre — a whole new world of it was emerging in the early 2000s.
+I was driven to step up my kitchen game on a shoestring budget…and I had plenty of time on my hands during a dismal job market.
+At first I resorted to the new genre of food writing–after all, reading didn’t cost anything.
 Ruth Reichl, Anthony Bourdain, writers exploring the stories and emotions behind recipes and food traditions.
 I became absorbed in it.
 I realized that food wasn’t just about sustenance or even flavor — it was about memory, culture, emotion, connection.

 It wasn’t magic — it was years of tasting refined food, combined with an obsessive study of recipes and the reasoning behind them.
 I became what I’d describe as a fantastic recipe reader rather than a naturally gifted cook.
 That skill became my superpower.